 How to Take a Passport Photo With an iPhone [6 Steps]

-Taking a passport photo with an iPhone is easy.
+Taking a passport photo using an iPhone is easy.
 In fact, it takes six steps to go from a selfie-like picture to a compliant US passport photo.
 Here are the steps:

 - Study official passport photo requirements.